-As the director of graduate and undergraduate recruiting, Vittoria directs, designs and implements strategies to recruit students into the School of Architecture.
-Additionally, she develops strategies to manage and maintain communications with prospective undergraduate students via mail, email, social media, and by phone.
-She is responsible for the initiation, design and implementation of special events to attract prospective student visitors to campus and to increase interest in Syracuse University.
-Vittoria represents the Syracuse University and the School of Architecture at international, national, regional, and local recruiting functions and has presented “The Education Path of An Architect” at regional and national programs across the United States and in China.
+As the assistant dean for enrollment management, Vittoria serves as the chief admissions officer for the School of Architecture.
+Additionally, she develops strategic leadership in the development, coordination and implementation of the School’s enrollment and retention plan.
+Vittoria represents the Syracuse University and the School of Architecture at international, national, regional and local recruiting functions and has presented “The Education Path of An Architect” at regional and national programs across the United States and the world.

-Applicants can be assured that Vittoria is overseeing their portfolio submission as she responsible for coordination of undergraduate portfolio reviews on-campus, off-campus and those submitted on-line or by mail.
+Undergraduate applicants can be assured that Vittoria is overseeing their portfolio submission as she is responsible for coordination of undergraduate portfolio reviews and is the team lead for application review for the School of Architecture applicants.

-Vittoria also oversees the Student Ambassadors, Peer Advisors, and Student Mentor Squad (SMS).
-These three peer mentoring groups are dedicated to making students feel welcome within the School of Architecture and assist in the transition of studying in a professional degree.
-In later years, the SMS is dedicated to extending the peer advisor-advisee relationship beyond the first year in order to foster relationship between upperclassmen and underclassman.
+Vittoria works collaboratively with Olivia Hunt, Assistant Director of Enrollment and Student Engagement, in overseeing the Student Ambassadors, Peer Advisors, International Mentor Squad and Student Mentor Squad.
+These peer mentoring groups are dedicated to making students feel welcome within the School of Architecture and assist in the transition of studying in a professional degree.

 Most recently Vittoria began the Architecture Living Learning Community for 1st and 2nd year architecture students.
 These learning communities are programmed with intentional faculty support and engage in academic and social experiences on and off campus.